President Trump sounds the same. His White House - so far - couldn't be more different - World News

 An emboldened president

 Trump no longer needs to worry about reelection.
 The Constitution bars a third term.
-He faces little resistance from a unified Republican Congress, which controls both chambers.
+He faces little resistance from a unified Republican Congress.
 The Supreme Court, a third of which he nominated, has ruled that he and future presidents have expansive immunity from legal consequences.

 That has left Trump more emboldened than ever — and with a long to-do list.
-He's launched into a frenetic pace of appearances that is a dramatic departure from his predecessor, Joe Biden, who often faded from public view by his own staff's design.
+His frequent appearances — and the nonstop headlines they create — have been a dramatic departure from his predecessor, Joe Biden, who often faded from public view by his own staff's design.
+White House stenographers are even struggling to keep up.

 Trump's first presidential trip, for instance, began with him surveying hurricane damage in North Carolina, where he threatened to get rid of the Federal Emergency Management Agency and said he wanted concessions from Democrat-led states in exchange for disaster assistance.